-Measurements of community richness and EPT taxa at all locations have increased over the last couple of years.
+Measurements of community richness and EPT taxa have remained generally the same over the last couple of years.
 Evenness has also improved due to increased diversity where previous data indicated disproportionate representation by Hydropsyche as opposed to the relative scarcity of other taxa in the community.
 These caddisflies specialize in building particle-filtering nets and retreats on hard substrates.
 This organism had consistently dominated the community at BM-1, however, this has improved over the last few years.